heutelbeck/sapl-policy-engine/sapl-extensions-api/README.md

 	<!--

-		In case the resulting JAR should not be used as a dependency, but as a fat JAR to be deployed with a PDP Server, the maven-assembly-plugin can be used to package all dependencies into a single JAR.
+		In case the resulting JAR should not be used as a dependency but as a fat JAR to be deployed with a PDP Server, the maven-assembly-plugin can be used to package all dependencies into a single JAR.
 		It is recommended to declare all dependencies expected to be already present